SEA Contract Lifecycle AI 2026: Sirion, Ironclad, and Vendor Contract Automation for Singapore Banks and Conglomerates

 For SEA mid-market enterprises (typically 200-1,500 active contracts) the practical 2026 pattern is DocuSign CLM as the primary platform with Sirion or Ironclad reserved for larger deployments.
 For SEA SMEs under 200 contracts, PandaDoc or Juro covers the workload at substantially lower cost.

-Doxa is the Singapore-built B2B procurement and AP automation SaaS.
+**[Doxa](/tools/doxa)** is the B2B procurement and AP automation SaaS based in Singapore.
 For SEA enterprises that need procurement workflow (PO authoring, supplier onboarding, three-way matching) integrated with contract lifecycle management, the practical 2026 pattern pairs Doxa for procurement workflow with Sirion or Ironclad for contract lifecycle.

 For a Singapore-headquartered SEA regional bank with 4,500 active vendor contracts, 12 in-house legal counsel, 18 procurement managers, operating across Singapore, Indonesia, Thailand, Malaysia, the Philippines, and Vietnam: